-There’s no doubt that scholarships and grants are the best way to pay for a college education.
+There’s no doubt that scholarships and grants are the best way for paying a college education.
 You often hear the two lumped together when reading or talking about financial aid—but how exactly are they different?
 How are they alike?
+Here’s our comparison of scholarships vs. grants.

 How Scholarships And Grants Are Similar

-Scholarships and grants are both free money that are offered to students to help pay their college tuition.
+Grants and scholarships are both free money that are offered to students to help pay their college tuition.
 One of the most attractive features of scholarships and grants, and the reason why they are so coveted, is that you do not have to return the money.
 This means there are no interest rates or payments to deal with and you graduate with less debt.

 How Scholarships And Grants Are Different